FOR-TIMI/Quiz-Project/README.md

 <h1 align="center">Quizme</h1>

 ## Description
-With this web application, users can take a quiz, check the leaderboard to see the current highscores and much more.
+With this web application, users can take a quiz, check the leaderboard to see the current highscores. quiz leaderboard results get stored in the local storage of the user

 ## Support the project ⭐